AdobeDocs/marketo.en/help/sky/campaign-folder-activities-tab.md

 # Campaign Folder: Activities Tab

-Find key information about your campaigns in the **Activities** tab.
+Find key information about your campaigns in the [!UICONTROL **Activities**] tab.

    ![Image One](/help/sky/assets/campaign-folders/campaign-folder-activities-tab/campaign-folder-activities-tab-1.png)

-Use the **Filter by** drop-down to filter your campaigns by activity type.
+Use the [!UICONTROL **Filter by**] drop-down to filter your campaigns by activity type.
 You can also search by campaign, activity type, etc.

    ![Image Two](/help/sky/assets/campaign-folders/campaign-folder-activities-tab/campaign-folder-activities-tab-2.png)